arana2743/become_cpp_programmer/README.md

 > Right-shifting an operand1 >> operand2 is equivalent to dividing operand1 by (2 raise to power of operand2).

 > Left-shifting an operand1 << operand2 is equivalent to multiplying operand1 by (2 raise to power of operand2).

+### 4. Conditional statements in C++

+> Switch expression and case label accept variables of int or char data types.